Mckysse/mckysse.github.io/_news/announcement_10.md

 related_posts: false
 ---

-:microphone: I'll be in Warsaw to attend [Ellis Doctoral Symposium 2025](https://eds2025.pl/) and present our recent works on human label variation.
+:microphone: I'll be in Warsaw to attend [ELLIS Doctoral Symposium 2025 on Robust AI](https://eds2025.pl/) and present our recent works on human label variation with LLMs.